 - Application Fee: A once off application fee of R50 is charged as per the NCR guidelines.
 You may be charged for your credit check, as well, if you have already used your yearly free check.

 - Administration Fee: This fee is upfront and it is expected to be paid in full.
-It includes the consultation with the NCR-registered debt expert, the explanation of the process, the fee disclosure, Form 17.1 process, loading you onto the Debt Help System (DHS) and the rejection process as per Form 17.2(a), which includes notifying the consumer and credit providers, updating the DHS and compliance with Regulation 25.
+It includes the consultation with the NCR-registered debt expert, the explanation of the process, the fee disclosure, Form 17.1 process, loading you onto the Debt Help System (DHS) and the rejection process as per Form 17.2(a).
+This includes notifying the consumer and credit providers, updating the DHS and compliance with Regulation 25.

 The administration fee is charged at R300 per debt counselling application.

-- The Determination Fee which are the fees that are aligned to outcomes of the full assessment of the consumers’ financial information.
+- The Determination Fee which are fees that are aligned to outcomes of the full assessment of the consumers’ financial information.
 Determination Fees include:

 For one applicant: the fee is either equal to the distributable amount or a maximum fee of R8 000, whichever is the lesser amount.